Uday2k5/Uday2k5/README.md

 - 👋 Hi there!
 I’m Uday Kumar
 - 👀 I’m interested in programming and web development
-- 🌱 I’m currently learning DSA in cpp and full stack web development
+- 🌱 I’m currently diving deep in DSA(cpp) and full stack web development
 - 💞️ I’m looking to collaborate on different projects where I can contribute
 - 📫 Connect with me on LinkedIn: www.linkedin.com/in/that-01-guy
 - 😄 Pronouns: He/Him